Daniel-Faria-Filho/ARTCC-Staffing-Update-Bot/README.md

 STAFF_CHANNEL=123456789012345678
 GROUP_FLIGHT_CHANNEL=123456789012345678

-# Set this to your ARTCC's code (e.g., ZSU)
+# Set this to your ARTCC's code (e.g., ZSU, ZNY, ZLA, etc.)
 ARTCC_ID=ZSU
 ```

-### Monitored Airports (ZSU)
+### Default Configuration (ZSU Example)

-The bot monitors these ZSU airports for group flight activity:
+The bot comes pre-configured for ZSU ARTCC and monitors these airports for group flight activity:
 - Puerto Rico: TJSJ (SJU), TJIG (SIG), TJBQ (BQN), TJPS (PSE), TJMZ (MAZ), TJRV (RVR), TJVQ (VQS)
 - U.S. Virgin Islands: TIST (STT), TISX (STX)

-### Monitored Positions (ZSU)

-The bot tracks ZSU ARTCC positions including:
+And tracks these ZSU positions:
 - Center: ZSU_CTR (San Juan Center)
 - Approach/Departure: SJU_APP/DEP, STT_APP, STX_APP
 - Tower/Ground/Delivery: SJU_TWR/GND/DEL, STT_TWR/GND/DEL, STX_TWR/GND/DEL

+**Note:** You can easily replace these with your own ARTCC's airports and positions by following the customization guide below.

 ## Customizing for Your ARTCC

-The bot can be easily customized to monitor different airports and positions for your ARTCC.
+This bot is designed to work with any ARTCC.
+While it comes pre-configured for ZSU, you can easily customize it to monitor different airports and positions for your ARTCC.

 ### Step 1: Update setup.js